-PARISH OF SAINT LOUIS IN BOR
+PARISH OF SAINT LOUIS, Bor

-It is interesting that the Orthodox Church, at least for the most part, was built by Catholics (the stone plaque in the church itself says: “French”), as Bor was a village then, and the French constituted almost the majority of the population.
+It is interesting that the Orthodox Church, at least the major part of it, was built by Catholics (the stone plaque in the very church says: “The French”), as Bor was a village then, and the French constituted almost majority of the population.

 About 50 believers take part in the Sunday Holy Masses.

-In addition to the Assumptionists, the parishhas been run by the Salesians, Diocesan priests, and now members of the Neocatechumenal Way.
+In addition to the Assumptionists, the parish has been run by the Salesians, Diocesan priests, and now members of the Neocatechumenal Way.

 There are coal mines nearby: Avramica, Vrška Čuka, Lubnica, Bogovina, Rtanj, as well as copper mine Majdanpek, which are along with Boljevac, Žagubica, Negotin and Kladovo branches of Bor, i.e. Zaječar-based parish.
 None of them has its own chapel, but masses are often served in Catholic homes, especially in Majdanpek and Negotin, and these are unique experiences both for believers and parish priests.